Enquiry Services Management Policy

 - Up to six enquiries for any individual during a single calendar year

-- Up to 10 copied pages free of charge.
-You will be advised that the provision of additional materials from the State Library is possible through the Library’s Document Delivery service, and may incur a fee
+- Up to 10 copied pages free of charge, within the provision of copyright legislation.
+You will be advised that the provision of additional material is possible through the Library’s Document Delivery service, and may incur a fee

 We aim to provide a response within 10 working days.